flyingmachine/brave-clojure-web/content/basic-emacs.md

 typing stuff.
 You should find that keys mostly work the way you'd
 expect:

 - Characters show up as you type them
 - The up, down, left and right arrow keys move you as you'd expect
 - Enter creates a new line

-You'll also notice that you're not sporting a bushy Unix beard or birkenstocks unless you had them to begin with, which should help ease any lingering trepidation you feel about using Emacs.
+You'll also notice that you're not sporting a bushy Unix beard or birkenstocks unless you had them to begin with.
+This should help ease any lingering trepidation you feel about using Emacs.

 When you're done messing around, go ahead and **kill** the buffer: